Unlike other European cuisines, few people are aware of what traditional Czech food looks like.

 Common toppings include ham, cheese, tomato, cucumber, pickles, salami and egg.

-Guláš, or what you may know as goulash, probably originated in Hungary, but if you’re wondering what to eat in Prague, you simply have to include goulash on your list of Prague foods.
+Guláš, or what you may know as goulash, probably originated in Hungary, but if you’re wondering what to eat in Prague, you simply have to include goulash on your list.

 Knedliky dumplings are usually served along with it to mop up the sauce.

-You will find goulash absolutely everywhere in Prague as it is one of the most popular Czech foods there is, and no trip to Prague is complete without at least one helping of goulash.
+You will find goulash absolutely everywhere in Prague as it is one of the most popular Czech foods there is, and no trip to the Czech Republic is complete without at least one helping of goulash.

-Palačinky, otherwise known as crepes, are not unique additions to Czech cuisine, but you’ll still want to try them when you visit Prague.
+Palačinky, otherwise known as crepes, are not unique additions to Czech cuisine, but nevertheless, they’re still extremely popular.

 Usually served as a dessert (but they can be a main dish too), palačinky can be topped with anything including jam, nuts, chocolate sauce, fruit, ice cream and sweet cheese.

-Savoury versions can be served with spinach, meat or cheese.
+Savoury versions can be served with spinach, meat or cheese, which I prefer.

 8. Vepřové koleno

-Vepřové koleno is pork knuckle, which is a common Polish dish as well!
+Vepřové koleno is pork knuckle (that you may know as a ‘ham hock’), which is a common Polish dish as well!

 With extremely tender meat that has been marinated in dark beer, pork knuckle is eaten from the bone for extra flavour, and is usually served with horseradish, mustard and sauerkraut.